stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

 Strings are stored and exchanged in UTF-8 format in 8-bit strings (`char*` and `std::string`) by using the `SOAP_C_UTFSTRING` flag.
 Wide strings (i.e.
 `wchar_t*` and `std::wstring` ) are converted to UTF-8.

-To force reading and writing JSON in ISO 8859-1 format, use the `SOAP_ENC_LATIN` flag to set the context.

-Optionally use `SOAP_XML_INDENT` to indent XML and JSON.

 C++ JSON over HTTP (REST method)                                       {#cpp-jr}
 --------------------------------